Cosmology Research Papers

 (6) is a conjecture on the behaviors of a sphere of stars which includes a globular cluster and elliptical galaxy.
 These spheres of their different sizes are not fully explained in cosmology.
-The lack of data results in a conjecture awaiting more data.
+The lack of observational data for these distant objects results in a conjecture awaiting more data.

 (1) to (5) present corrections to critical assumptions in modern cosmology.
 They result in the conclusion there is no big bang, as others have also concluded for their own reasons.

 (6) is for a class of objects with minimal explanations.